medelhach/Deploy-Logic-aps-Apps-with-Terraform/Terraform/Terraform.md

-# I alredy write a repository talking about Terraform here is the link go check it .
+# I already wrote a repository talking about Terraform here's the link go check it .
 https://github.com/medelhach/terraform